Sometimes Games Are Annoying

 I can’t think of any mobile game so good I would spend money on a monthly basis.
 Developers would need to give the best deals ever for this to even begin to feel worthwhile.

 The times I have seen this pay model in games they have a flashy buy now buttons with in-game currency visible.
-You have to read the tiny fine print to learn all the details.
+You must read the tiny fine print to learn all the details.
 The only way to stop subscriptions like this is through Google Play on a certain menu.

-Some games have one-time purchases for a certain period of time, but these purchases don’t activate a subscription.
+Some games have one-time purchases, but these purchases don’t activate a subscription.
 This is a much more ethical way or offering something like this.
 For example, the VIP membership in Best Fiends does this.

 This is another mild inconvenience some games have in them.
-Developers sometimes are too happy to spam every event, sale and in-game activity at users when they open the game or go back to menus.
+Some developers spam every event, sale and in-game activity at users when they open the game or go back to menus.
 When done enough they start to feel like a form of spam.

 Give users the option to turn these messages off or only show them once.
-Otherwise, the end result is me tapping fast past whatever you wanted to show me.
+Otherwise I will get annoyed and ignore what you are trying to show me.

 Also, don’t beg for reviews.
 I find it annoying when I am still new to a game, and it is already begging for a five-star review.
 Hold on now!
 Give me some time to make up my mind.